Pakistan calls for intensifying push for UN probe into Indian atrocities in Kashmir

 At the outset, the Pakistani envoy thanked the UN High Commissioner for Human Rights, Michelle Bachelet, for voicing concern over the rights situation in occupied Kashmir which, he said, was highlighted by numerous reports by global media, independent NGOs and UN human rights machinery.

-Last year, he added, the UN Experts had characterized the grim human rights situation in IIOJK “in a free fall” and called on the international community to “step up”.
+Last year, he added, the UN Experts had characterized the grim human rights situation in IIOJ&K as “in a free fall” and called on the international community to “step up”.

 “India continues to use torture and brute force, including pellet guns and inflict collective punishments through house demolitions as well as cordon-and-search operations in IIOJK.”